Brian Wilson: Spirituality

 Wilson was raised in a Presbyterian family.
 In many interviews, he emphasized the spiritual essence of his music, particularly with Pet Sounds.
 He was also intrigued by astrology, numerology, and the occult, as reflected in his original concepts for Smile.
 In 1966, Wilson expressed his belief that all music "starts with religion", and while he recognized a "higher being who is better than we are", he was not traditionally religious.

 In the late 1960s, Wilson and his bandmates promoted Transcendental Meditation (TM).
 By 1968, he had equated religion and meditation, though he ultimately abandoned TM.
 He described himself in 1976 as having over-diversified his readings, maintaining then that he still believed that the coming of "the great Messiah [...] came in the form of drugs" while acknowledging that his own drug experiences "really didn't work out so well".
 (Note: Asked whether his music was religiously influenced in 1988, he referred to the 1962 book A Toehold on Zen, explaining that he believed that he possessed what is called a "toehold", meaning that having "a good grasp" on one aspect of life can translate to others.)

 In 2011, he said that while he had spiritual beliefs, he did not follow any particular religion.
 Asked in 2004 for his favorite book, Wilson answered "the Bible", and questioned if he believed in life after death, Wilson replied "I don't".

-Public statements and memoirs
+Interviews and memoirs

 He is an artist wrapped densely in myth and enigma who, in person, in interview, creates as many questions as he answers.
-Is this guy crazy, or is he crazy like a fox?
-Missing a synapse or just as sensitive as a raw nerve ending?
-Startlingly honest or putting you on?
-Childishly naïve or a master manipulator?